-Only noncitizens living in the United States legally, sometimes referred to as lawfully present immigrants, can buy coverage through the Health Insurance Marketplace.
-They might also be able to get a premium tax credit if they qualify based on their income.
+Only noncitizens living in the United States legally, officially referred to as lawfully present immigrants, can buy coverage through the Health Insurance Marketplace.
+Being “lawfully present” in the United States covers many kinds of entry permits and visas.
+It isn’t necessary to have a green card.
+Lawfully present immigrants might also be able to get a premium tax credit if they qualify based on their income.
 Undocumented immigrants are not able to buy coverage in the Health Insurance Marketplace.

 The health care law strengthens your right to file an appeal if your health plan will not pay for a medical service you received or won’t give you prior approval for a medical service you need.
 Before the health care law, your right to appeal your health plan’s decision, known as an internal appeal, varied greatly, depending on the state in which you lived.
 Also, most people in employer health plans didn’t have the right to request an outside review of their internal appeal.
 The law now offers you the opportunity to request a review of an internal appeal by an independent outside organization, known as a third party.
 This is called an external review.
 If your plan denies your claim for health benefits, they must provide you with information on the steps you can take to appeal that decision and how to get help doing it.

 In 2014, there was no requirement that employers provide health coverage for their workers.
 Beginning in 2015, large employers (those with 100 or more full-time equivalent employees) must provide affordable coverage, or pay a penalty.
 To be considered affordable, an employee’s share of the monthly payment (premium) can’t be more than 9.5 percent of their household income.
 While employers will be required to cover employees, they do not have to offer coverage for employees’ families.